USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch04_science.md

 ![](./images/Figure4-2.png "Figure4-2.png")

 **Figure 4-2.
-CMAQ Chemistry-Transport Model (CCTM) and input processors**
+CMAQ Chemistry-Transport Model (CCTM) and pre-processors**

-The input data for CCTM are developed using the four input processors shown in grey in [Figure 4-2](#Figure4-2).
+The input data for CCTM are developed using the three pre-processors shown in grey in [Figure 4-2](#Figure4-2).
 All of the CMAQ programs shown in [Figure 4-2](#Figure4-2) (bordered by the broken line) require five basic configuration options:

 -   Case – a unique character string that identifies the simulation
 -   Grid (Domain and size) – a definition of the horizontal modeling grid that includes the location relative to a fixed map projection and the size of the domain